faros-ai/faros-community-edition/kube/README.md

 kubectl apply -k https://github.com/faros-ai/faros-community-edition/kube/base
 ```

-Kustomize will load the deployment definition in this repository over Github, build the manifests and pipe them over to `kubectl` for deployment in the configured cluster.
+Kustomize will load the deployment definition in this repository over Github, build the manifests and deploy in the configured cluster.

 To access the deployed applications you can port forward onto the relevant services, for example: